JayRay5/cyprus-fish-classifier/README.md

 ## To Do
 - [ ] ML Flow integration
-- [ ] Data and label shift detection integration
+- [ ] Data shift detection integration
 - [ ] Add a link to download raw data in the data folder